Amiirsalimi/my-resume-project1/README.md

 ## User goals
 The user may enter the website through my social media links or if I leave it on my business cards as well as search engines in case they search for me on the web or for a developer.
 They would be able to make contact for job opportunities or freelance projects.
 They could also reach out to me on my social media through the links on the website or the conatct form.

-# Structure of the website
+# Features and Structure of the Website
 The website consists of 3 pages including : Home, resume, contact me
 ## Home
 At the top of the page, we have a navigation bar which lets the user navigate through the different pages of the website.